Comfort Measures for Labour and Birth

 - Swaying or slow dancing

-Use of water offers effective relief from labour pain and reduces the need for epidural analgesia .5 15
+Immersion in water offers effective relief from labour pain and reduces the need for epidural analgesia.3 13 14 People also felt more satisfied with their pain relief.14

 - Drink plenty of fluids if in the shower or bath for an extended period of time to prevent overheating.

 - Make sure the water temperature is not greater than 37.5 degrees Celsius.
-This ensures your baby does not overheat.5
+This ensures your baby does not overheat.3

-- Water birth: While water birth is a more familiar option internationally, in Canada not all healthcare providers feel comfortable with water births.
-Within Ontario, midwives are the most comfortable and skilled maternity care providers in performing water births.
-Water birth is safest when planned in advance with healthcare providers who are experienced in managing water births.
-It is important for you to discuss the possibility of having a water birth well in advance with your healthcare provider if this is something that you desire.1
+While water birth is a more familiar option internationally, in Canada not all healthcare providers or hospitals offer them.
+Within Ontario, midwives are the most skilled maternity care providers in supporting water births.
+It is safest when planned in advance with healthcare providers who are experienced with them.
+It's important for you to discuss the possibility of having a water birth well in advance of your birth with your healthcare provider if this is something that you are interested in.
+For more information go to: The Association of Ontario Midwives Water Birth.

-Massage and reassuring touch offers relief from both pain and anxiety5 14 15 and reduces the need for epidural analgesia.15 Touch can cue a woman to release tension where she is touched.
+Massage and reassuring touch offers relief from both pain and anxiety3 12 13 and reduces the need for epidural analgesia.13 Touch can be a cue to release tension where you are touched.
 A support person comfortable with touch and/or massage can provide this for you.
-Practicing massage techniques during pregnancy has the added benefit of providing relief of discomforts at that time as well.
+Practicing massage techniques during pregnancy has the added benefit of providing relief of discomforts during your pregnancy as well.
+Watch Midwife Jude’s Video Part 2 for comfort massage techniques.

 - Hand, foot, shoulders, back